DataDog/documentation/content/en/real_user_monitoring/session_replay/_index.md

 ## Retention

-By default, Session Replay Retention is 30 days.
-You can enable extended retention, for 15 months, on indivdual session replays from the Session Replay UI.
-To add extended retention, this must be done on non-active sessions (sessions where the user has completed their experience).
-When extended retention is enabled, this only applies to the Session Replay (player) and does not include associated events.
-The 15 months will start from the day you enable it, not from the day the session is collected.
+By default, Session Replay data is retained for 30 days.

+To extend retention to 15 months, you can enable _Extended Retention_ on individual session replays.
+These sessions must be non-active (the user has completed their experience.)

+Extended Retention only applies to Session Replay and does not include associated events.
+The 15 months start when Extended Retention is enabled, not when the session is collected.

-You can disable extended retention at any time and the replay will expire within it's natural retention window.
-For example, if it still within 30 days, the replay will expire once 30 days hit.
-If after the 30 day window, say 8 months in, and you revoke extended retention, the replay will expire right away.
+You can disable Extended Retention at any time.
+If the session replay is still within its default 30 days of retention, the replay expires at the end of the initial 30 day window.
+If you disable Extended Retention on a session replay that is older than 30 days, the replay immediately expires.

 {{< img src="real_user_monitoring/session_replay/session-replay-extended-retention.png" alt="Enable extended retention" style="width:100%;" >}}